 Move over Ben & Jerry.
 We can actually thank President Reagan for designating the third Sunday in July as National Ice Cream Day.
 (His 1984 proclamation actually lauded the dairy industry.)
 Reagan wanted to commemorate a treat enjoyed by over 90 percent of the nation’s population.
 In fact, Americans lead the world when it comes to eating this frozen delight.
 When Reagan officially signed the day into law, he also called on Americans to pay tribute with “appropriate ceremonies and activities.”
 Since then the holiday has sparked tasty traditions celebrated year after year.
 Among them?
 Standing in the frozen food aisle trying desperately to make a choice.
-Now that’s time well spent.
+Now that’s time well spent this July 19.

 National Ice Cream Day - Survey Results